forever9teen/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Write a function that compares two strings.
+Write a function that reverses the content of an array of integers.

-Prototype: int _strcmp(char *s1, char *s2);
+Prototype: void reverse_array(int *a, int n);

-Your function should work exactly like strcmp
+Where n is the number of elements of the array